The End (Lost): Retrospective reviews

-Reception of the episode, as well as later seasons of Lost on a whole, grew more negative over time to the point of infamy, regularly being considered one of the worst series finales ever.
+Reception of the episode, as well as later seasons of Lost on a whole, remained polarized.
 Chris E. Hayner of Zap2It named "The End" as the number one worst series finale, calling it "the king of disappointing series finales".
 Indiewire similarly branded the finale as the number-one worst ever, criticizing it for being "unbelievably long" and having a "decided lack of dramatic tension and any real thrills".
 Discussing the final season as a whole, Indiewire described season six as "directionless" and "largely a 'miss'".
 Writing for MTV in 2015, Josh Wigler called the episode "the finale that sucks", and said that it would live on "as the model for how NOT to finish your show".
 Daniel D'Addario, writing for Salon.com, listed "The End" as one of the "worst finales ever", describing the series as "a show whose twists and turns didn't always seem to be undertaken by people who knew what they were doing."

 The resolution of the flash-sideways storyline as being a form of purgatory received considerable criticism: writing for Rolling Stone in May 2015, Sean Collins named "The End" as one of the worst series finales, and described the flash-sideways plot point as "corny".
 Collins felt that "this short-sighted decision [made] the series hard to happily revisit", and that the episode as a whole had "balked".
 Brian Moylan of The Guardian felt that the finale had failed to fulfill some of the writers' promises, specifically the purgatory storyline.
 Moylan believed that the writers had set up mysteries that they "had no intention of answering".
 Danny Walker of the Daily Mirror listed the episode as one of the seven worst TV series finales, saying that it "left viewers with even more unanswered questions".
 Maddie Crum of The Huffington Post selected "The End" as her choice for the most disappointing series finale of all time, saying that it was "a complete stock ending" with "cheap pathos plays".
 In 2019, Kelly Lawler of USA Today named the episode the third worst series finale, describing the ending as "easy" and "schmaltzy".